Configurability

 Add a custom agent

-Drop a markdown file in .claude/agents/.
-Claude Code picks it up.
+Drop a custom agent file in your platform's agent directory, such as .claude/agents/ for Claude Code or .codex/agents/ for Codex.
 A security reviewer, a migration planner, a domain expert — any role that doesn't need pipeline integration.

 bash